indecisiveuser/phylobio_project/README.md

 More concerning is that *Thyridopteryx* is clearly far removed from the remainder of its outgroup brethren.
-Further inverstigation reveals that it is not in Tineoidea as BLAST promised; therefore, a more closely related species to Apoditrysia might be chosen instead.
+Further inverstigation reveals that it is not in Tineoidea as BLAST promised; therefore, a different outgroup species might be a better choice.

 Finally, an analysis of the sequences reveals that *Epichoristodes_acerbella* has a very sparse alignment.
 Thus, I will